-EEX currently does not support strips for any product.
+EEX and Powernext currently do not support strips for any product.

-14.1 Definition of Strips
+16.1 Definition of Strips

 A strip is a complex instrument similar to packs and bundles.
 Its signature must comply with the following rules:

 - All leg instruments belong to the same futures product. - All legs are defined as Buy leg in the signature. - All legs have a leg ratio of 1. - The leg instruments are sorted with their expiration dates in ascending order.